MATH101 Supplementary Algebra 1

-After a review of basic trigonometry, the paper focusses on three-dimensional vectors and their many uses (such as in geometry, computer graphics, surveying and even calculus).
+You will learn about three-dimensional vectors and their many uses (such as in geometry, computer graphics, surveying and even calculus).
 The vector representation of lines, planes and projections leads naturally to the discussion of linear systems of equations.
 The basic properties of matrices are studied together with some applications.
 Complex numbers and polynomials complete this section of the course.

 - Vectors; linear and planar geometry and applications

 - Polynomials and their roots.

 Algebra and Calculus notes will be made available online during the semester.

 Recommended text for Calculus: Calculus by James Stewart (Truncated edition) or the full Calculus (metric edition 8) by James Stewart are available from the University Book Shop; if you are planning on taking MATH 170, you should consider getting the full version.

 Several standard texts are suitable for reference.
 For example:

 - Algebra, Geometry and Trigonometry by M.V.
 Sweet